evaluate CDN offer

 If we use the service, we should use it with a special org. user, that do not have any special data connected to it.

-#6 Updated by Florian Effenberger almost 2 years ago
+#6 Updated by Florian Effenberger about 2 years ago

 - Target version changed from Q2/2016 to Qlater